GS-441524 - Premium Purity for FIP Treatment

 Overview

 GS-441524 is a potent nucleoside analog antiviral that targets the mutated feline coronavirus causing FIP, a once-fatal disease in cats.
-Available in convenient oral (tablets or suspension) and subcutaneous injection forms, it offers over 85-92% success rates in achieving full remission with a standard 12-week course.
+Available in convenient oral (tablets or suspension) and subcutaneous injection forms, it offers over 95% success rates in achieving full remission with a standard 12-weeks course.
 This life-saving therapy is especially vital for wet, dry, ocular, or neurological FIP cases, providing hope where none existed before.

 Administer under veterinary guidance only.
 Start with injections for critically ill cats (e.g., vomiting), transitioning to oral as symptoms improve.